DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 - Pink (Internal): Internal governance steps (opaque to external stakeholders)

 For packages that enter or remain in the Big Bang Integrated track, an explicit stakeholder sponsor must be identified and recorded as part of the BBTOC issue and ADR updates.

+### Escalation Criteria (Jedi to Big Rocks)

+Jedi escalates to Big Rocks when one or more of the following apply:

+- Significant external stakeholder impact is expected.
+- Support posture changes are broad or contentious.
+- Cross-value-stream dependencies or roadmap impacts exist.
+- Material disagreement cannot be resolved at Jedi level.

+### Communication Plan Requirements

+Before executing downward/high-impact track changes, CE/CPO communication planning must produce a linked artifact with, at minimum:

+- Audience list.
+- Communication channels.
+- Message timeline and milestones.
+- Communication owner(s).
+- Release-notes language.

+If communication planning fails or remains incomplete, the request is rejected until gaps are addressed.

+### Cyber Review Checkpoint

+Cyber review approval requires:

+- Completion of required security review steps.
+- Documented outcome linked in BBTOC issue and ADR amendment.
+- Any required follow-up actions tracked to completion or accepted risk process.

+### Rejection Handling

+Any rejection must include a "Next Steps" section in the BBTOC issue that states:

+- Why the request was rejected.
+- What changes are required for re-submission.
+- Earliest re-submission condition or date.

+### Integrated Sponsor Policy

+- Any request that enters or retains the Big Bang Integrated track must name an explicit stakeholder sponsor.
+- If no sponsor is identified, the request cannot move to `accepted`.
+- If a sponsor withdraws after acceptance, open a follow-on BBTOC issue to determine whether the package should move to Maintained.

 ## Track Change Notification